Summer Language Immersion Program 2018

 - Week 4: Art and Culture in Nantes

-Many days, your classes will include excursions into the city, so you can put your French into practice right away!
-These excursions will also link back to the weekly and daily themes, so you’ll be able to connect between the curriculum and the city.
+Many days, your classes will include excursions into the city so you can put your French into practice right away!
+These excursions will also link back to the weekly and daily themes so you’ll be able to make connections between the curriculum and the city.

-After lunch comes Cultural Exploration, followed by afternoon activities — think sports like soccer, ultimate Frisbee, or volleyball; yoga, visiting a local cafe or ice cream shop, arts and crafts, juggling, or free time.
-Students will use this time to grab a cat nap, hang out with their friends, hit the gym, or practice their musical instruments.
+After lunch comes Cultural Exploration, followed by afternoon activities like soccer, ultimate Frisbee, volleyball, yoga, visiting a local cafe or ice cream shop, arts and crafts, juggling, or free time.
+Students will use this time to grab a nap, hang out with friends, or practice their musical instruments.
 Then comes dinner, after which you may be one of the many seen enjoying some down time on the campus green.

-Evening activities are organized and run by teachers and REs.
+Evening activities are organized and run by teachers and RAs.
 You’ll attend student club gatherings, performances, and movies after dinner.
 Evening Assembly will also take place once a week.
 Here, your whole Academy gathers and each class presents what they have been learning that week.
-This presentation might be a skit, a song, a game you’ve designed with classmates that you teach the others in your Academy, a fashion show, or a game show — it’s a chance to be daring and creative in sharing your learning.
+This presentation might be a skit, a song, a game you’ve designed with classmates that you teach the others in your Academy, a fashion show, or a game show—it’s a chance to be creative in sharing your learning.

 Weekends at the Academy are less busy, allowing you time to sleep in, relax, do laundry, write letters, and hang out with your friends.
-You’ll participate in longer day trips on weekends, visiting sites in and around Nantes.
+You’ll participate in longer day trips on the weekends visiting sites in and around Nantes.

 Field Trips & Excursions in Nantes